amunategui/amunategui.github.io/_posts/2014-05-15-EC2-RStudioServer.md

 <p align="center"><img src='../img/posts/rstudioserver/rstudiologin.png'/></p>
 <BR><BR>
-First thing you should do is run the default script to change the password (minimum length required is 8 characters).
+Once in RStudio, the first thing you should do is run the present script to change the password (minimum length required is 8 characters).
 Replace the **mypassword** with your new password and hit the ``run`` script button.
 Then log out and back in with the new password:

 <p align="center"><img src='../img/posts/rstudioserver/changepassword.png'/></p>
 <BR><BR>
 **Uploading and Downloading Files**

-The last part I want to cover is how to upload and download files to your server instance.
+The last part that I want to cover is how to upload and download files to your server instance.

 **Uploading Files (i.e. bringing file from your local machine to EC2 Instance):**